 Our stakeholders were in agreement that onshore wind is the generation technology most likely to increase significantly to meet Net Zero by 2045, and will most likely follow the SPD Consumer Transformation scenario.
+However there were mixed views on the uptake of large-scale wind projects due to land availability.
 Considerable growth is also expected for solar PV technologies due to their low cost.
-Storage is also expected to grow and potentially be co-located with other forms of renewable generation.